FilipeLopes/REACTGRAM/Instructions.md

     ```
 ## Creating User Controller

-1. First of all, open '.env' and include the code ```JWT_SECRET=thisisoursecret``` at the end.
-(Change the thisisoursecret to a token, you can use a jwt generator on google.
+1. First of all, open '.env' and include the code ```JWT_SECRET=thisIsOurSecret``` at the end.
+(Change the thisIsOurSecret to a token, you can use a jwt generator on google.
 It will help you to protect your system);
 2. Create 'UserController.js' inside 'controllers' folder and type this code:
     ```javascript
         const user = require("../models/User");